 Conclusions

 A magnetic resolver using Hall-effect sensors is proposed in this paper.
 Compared to available resolvers, it provides similar accuracy, with a simpler and cheaper construction.
 Two different designs have been proposed: shaft-type and in-shaft designs; both allowing redundant position measurement.
 The optimization process of the rotor geometry is shown, and FEA and experimental results have been provided to demonstrate the viability of the proposed system.
+The experimental results for the prototype show a maximum position error during transients of 0.165 rad that is reduced below 0.1 rad in steady.

 Acknowledgment